marius2347/Not-Stop-Recognizer--DL/README.md

 <br>
 <h2>Features</h2>
 <ul>
-    <li>Will develop a new custom classifier using one of the classification methods</li>
+    <li>Requirement: Will develop a new custom classifier using one of the classification methods</li>
     <li>Problem: You have been employed as a Junior Data Scientist by Jokwu, a self-driving car start-up in Capetown, South Africa.
 Jokwu has created the hardware and parts of the car, and they are beginning to create sensors; the next step is to have a working model that identifies traffic signs.
 The project and product team have decided to start with stop signs - is it a stop sign or not?</li>
-    <li>As a first step, you have been given a dataset and tasked with training a model that identifies the stop signs in an image.
-This will be integrated into a motion detector as a next step.</li>
-    <li>The job: load the training images, create features, and train the model.</li>
+    <li>The job: load the training images, create features, and train the model.
+Then predict the images for NOT-STOP 0 / STOP 1</li>

 </ul>